-The learner will manage data in real-life contexts.
-Assessment Standard Explanation of Standard Suggested learning and teaching contexts 2.1 Organising primary data Tables, lists or tally charts An investigative or project approach could be used to collect, record, analyse, represent and interpret data.
-This could provide an opportunity for cross curricular work with perhaps the PE department, 2.2 Carrying out simple calculations to compare data Totals or simple averages eg comparison of average times/number of repetitions and sets of exercises/total weight lifted/results from fitness tests/blood pressure and pulse rates between classes for various events.
-The data generated could be displayed in a variety of ways and conclusions 2.3 Representing data in an appropriate Presenting basic statistical diagrams with given simple scales.
-These should include: drawn about the fitness of the groups. format pictographs bar graphs line graphs Technology may be used Ask learners to produce a table showing how much time they spent outside each day in the preceding week.
+Explanation of Standard Suggested learning and teaching contexts Tables, lists or tally charts An investigative or project approach could be used to collect, record, analyse, represent and interpret data.
+This could provide an opportunity for cross curricular work with perhaps the PE department, Totals or simple averages eg comparison of average times/number of repetitions and sets of exercises/total weight lifted/results from fitness tests/blood pressure and pulse rates between classes for various events.
+The data generated could be displayed in a variety of ways and conclusions Presenting basic statistical diagrams with given simple scales.
+These should include: drawn about the fitness of the groups. pictographs bar graphs line graphs Technology may be used Ask learners to produce a table showing how much time they spent outside each day in the preceding week.
 Draw a bar chart to illustrate these figures.
 Calculate the average time spent outside each day.
 This could be repeated for time spent: watching TV, playing computer games, eating or learning.
-Learners could discuss the implications of the results.
-2.4 Interpreting simple data to draw conclusions Learners could conduct a survey about the amount of time other people spend: watching television, playing computer games, and playing outside over the period of a week.
-Primary data could be organised using a tally chart.
-Learners could then be asked to represent the data in a particular graphical form.
-Calculations could be carried out to compare the data, eg what activity is the most common and draw simple conclusions from these results.
-Ask learners to record the temperature in the room at the same time each day in a tabular format.
-Draw a line graph to illustrate the figures and estimate the temperature expected for the following day.
-Discuss how this might influence heating bills at home or the clothes we wear.
-Learners may use technology to manage data and create graphical forms.
+Learners could discuss the implications of the results. games, eating or learning.
+Learners could discuss the implications of Presenting basic statistical diagrams with given simple scales.
+These should include: • pictographs • bar graphs • line graphs

-Applications of Mathematics: Shape, Space and Measures (National 3) The learner will use shape and space in basic real-life contexts. of 18m).
+Lifeskills Mathematics: Shape, Space and Measures (National 3) The learner will use shape and space in basic real-life contexts.
+Assessment Standard Explanation of Standard Suggested learning and teaching contexts A problem solving approach could be used to develop geometric skills 1.1 Calculating and Regular 2D shape to include a using the perimeter using real-life contexts. rectangle or square. and area of a regular • Find the area by counting squares and 2D shape Use Concept Cartoons or Dear Doctor letters to pose problems such by formula in words or symbols.
+'A 5m by 4m rectangle has an area of 20 square metres and a perimeter of 18m.
+Are there any rectangles whose area and perimeter are equal?' or 'A 5m by 4m rectangle has an area of 20 square metres (or perimeter of 18m).
 What other sizes of rectangles (whole numbers dimensions?) have an area of 20 square metres (or perimeter of 18m)?
 Learners could also be asked to calculate the perimeter and area of a rectangular garden to work out how much fencing would be required and how many square metres of lawn would be needed to cover it.
 Learners could calculate the area of the garden by counting squares or by using a simple formula.
 Measure up a window for a curtain or blind.
-1.2 Calculating and using the volume of a cuboid Find the volume by counting cubes and by formula in words or symbols.
-A practical problem solving approach could be used to develop geometric skills using real-life contexts.
-Where possible this work could be linked to other areas of the curriculum such as Science or Home Economics.
+1.2 Calculating and A practical problem solving approach could be used to develop Find the volume by counting cubes using the volume of a geometric skills using real-life contexts.
+Where possible this work and by formula in words or symbols. cuboid could be linked to other areas of the curriculum such as Science or Home Economics.
 Use Concept Cartoons or Dear Doctor letters to pose problems such as: 'How many different sizes of boxes (whole number dimensions) have a volume of 480 cubic centimetres?'